choutos/blogue-src/content/curriculum_for_self_learning.md

-Designing my Own Curriculum for Self-Learning
+Title: Designing my Own Curriculum for Self-Learning
-##############

-:date: 2020-05-13 18:40
+Date: 2020-05-14 18:40
-:tags: self-learning, computer-science, programming, ai
+Tags: self-learning, computer-science, programming, ai
-:category: learning
+Category: learning
-:slug: self-learning-curriculum
+Slug: self-learning-curriculum
-:authors: choutos
+Authors: choutos
-:summary: My strategy for self-learning
+Summary: My strategy for self-learning

-After deciding to pursue a degree on Artificial Intelligence, and with my never-ending list of things I would like to learn, I resolved to teach myself using online resources.
+After deciding to pursue a degree in Artificial Intelligence, and with my never-ending list of things I would like to learn, I resolved to teach myself using online resources.
 This is a first draft of the courses and resources I plan to use, it includes a variety of subjecs from basic to advance to get started in a myriad of topics.

 ##My Goals